konfuzio-ai/konfuzio-sdk/docs/web/explanations.md

 ### Image Scanning with Grype

 [Grype](https://github.com/anchore/grype) is a vulnerability scanner for container images and filesystems.
-We've integrated Grype to regularly scan our Docker images for known vulnerabilities.
+We have integrated Grype to regularly scan our Docker images for known vulnerabilities.
 This ensures that our software is always up-to-date with the latest security patches.
 Please [contact us](konfuzio.com/support) in case you interested in our Grype Configuration ([Internal Link](https://git.konfuzio.com/konfuzio/konfuziocontainer/-/blob/master/.grype.yaml)).